ferociousdiablo/arduflower/README.md

 # Crude circuit diagram

 I hope people can follow this.
 Not included in the picture is a 12v fan which is soldered to the pads next to the output socket on the original PSU.
-It runs very quieltly on the 4.2v ish output from the PSU.
+It runs very quietly on the 4.2v ish output from the PSU.

 ![CircuitDiagram](images/arduflower_diagram.png?raw=true)